 The first/entry year offers basic Cyber Security courses, such as an Introduction to Security and Cryptography, Internet Security, Software Security, System Security, Cyber Risk Management, and Privacy-Enhancing Technologies.

 The Innovation & Entrepreneurship (I&E) courses form an important part of the programme.
 The I&E basics course (offered in the first half of the first semester) provides an introduction to business and management.
 The Business Development Lab (offered in the second half of the first semester) extends media systems engineering projects by a market survey, a business model generation process, and a venture development exercise.
 We emphasise user-driven innovation and holistic analysis of service, technology, organisation and financial perspectives, as new technologies are disruptive for existing business models and almost always have a significant impact on the culture and social relations.
 Society-relevant themes also are at the core of the summer schools, which bring students from the different entry points together.

 An overview of the courses can be found on the 4TU website.

 A key component in EIT Digital Master School students' innovation and entrepreneurship education is compulsory attendance at a two-week long summer school during the interval between the two academic years

-If you are carrying out your exit year of your EIT Master's programme at the University of Twente, you will be specializing in Cyber Security.
+If you are carrying out your exit year of your EIT Master's programme at the University of Twente, you will be specialising in Cyber Security.
 You are required to take 60 credits of dedicated Cyber Security courses in your exit year.
-Most importantly, 30 out of 60 credits will be used for your final Master's thesis.
-Another 10 credits will be used for the course in Research Topics, consisting of a 6 credits I&E minor thesis and a 4 credits state-of-the-art preparation for your Master's thesis.
+Most importantly, 30 out of 60 credits will be used for your final master's thesis.
+Another 10 credits will be used for the course in Research Topics, consisting of a 6 credits I&E minor thesis and a 4 credits state-of-the-art preparation for your master's thesis.